 Apply for internal review

-- state the grounds for review
+- state the grounds for review (see more information below).

-- provide current address details
+- provide current address details.

 - contain letter of consent, or other evidence of consent, if done on behalf of a third party.

 - include supporting documents to corroborate the grounds for review.
 For example, letters from doctors, Centrelink details, Police reports and evidence of mechanical breakdowns.
 Not providing sufficient information may influence the outcome of your internal review.

 Only one application for internal review can be made regarding any one infringement offence.

 You can personally apply to have your case reviewed by Monash University, or you can authorise another person (such as a family member, a friend, support worker or solicitor) to make an application for an internal review on your behalf.